openscope/openscope/README.md

 It is possible to run this application locally.
 You will need to have [`node`](https://nodejs.org/en/download/) and [`npm`](https://docs.npmjs.com/getting-started/installing-node) installed in order for this to work.
 For more information, view the [tools documentation](tools/README.md).

-## Privacy
+## Privacy Discolsures

-Page hits are tracked with Google Analytics, so feel free to use an adblocker.
-The tracking is used only to get the number of page hits.
+Page hits are tracked with Google Analytics.

 ## Contributing